mabesi/azuki-nft/README.md

-# Mabesi NFT Collection
+# Mabesi Azuki NFT Collection

-A personal and educational project with a complete professional NFT structure.
+A personal and educational project with a complete professional NFT structure, that implements the Azuki ERC721A.